 Jesus Christ, the eternal Son of God, being fully divine became man without ceasing to be God.
 The divine and human natures of Jesus Christ are distinct but united in one person.
 Jesus Christ was conceived by the Holy Spirit and born of the Virgin Mary.
 He was tempted as we are but lived a sinless life.
 Jesus was crucified for our sin, buried, and raised from the dead.
 He ascended to the Father and now rules over all and makes intercession to the Father for his people.
 Jesus is the head of the body, the church, and He will return in glory to judge the living and the dead and usher in the final glorious state.

 God created the world in six days out of nothing by the power of his word.
-The creation demonstrates God’s eternal power, divine nature, and glory and is in no respects compatible with any theory of evolution.
+The creation demonstrates God’s eternal power, divine nature, and glory, and is in no respect compatible with any theory of macro evolution.
 God the Father, God the Son, and God the Holy Spirit participated in creation.
 The crown of his creation was man, who was created in God’s image.
 God created man male and female.

 At creation God established a covenant with Adam and his posterity.
 The Covenant of Works (or Creation) required complete obedience.
 When tempted by Satan Adam and Eve disobeyed and rebelled against God.
 Because Adam represented all mankind, the results of his sin are passed on to all his descendants.
 Being estranged from his Creator, yet responsible to him, man became subject to divine wrath, inwardly depraved and, apart from a special work of grace, incapable of returning to God.
 This depravity is radical and pervasive.
 It extends to his mind, will and affections.
 Unregenerate man lives under the dominion of sin and Satan.
 He is at enmity with God, hostile toward God, and hateful of God.
 Fallen, sinful people, whatever their character or attainments, are lost and without hope apart from salvation in Christ alone.
 After Adam transgressed the Covenant of Works God established the Covenant of Grace.
 The Covenant of Grace is demonstrated by God’s care for his creatures, even though they are in rebellion against him, and his provision of salvation through the last Adam, Jesus Christ.